The Shift from Assertion to Proof in Vendor Risk Management

 The distinction sounds academic until it is tested.
-And it is being tested, right now, by regulators who no longer accept documentation as evidence, by insurers who no longer accept process as verification, and by boards who are learning the hard way that a completed questionnaire is not the same thing as a defensible record.
+And it is being tested right now.
+Regulators no longer accept documentation as evidence.
+Insurers no longer accept process as verification.
+Boards are learning the hard way that a completed questionnaire is not the same as a defensible record.
+This is not a technology problem.
+It is a governance problem.
+Organizations that understand this difference are already separating from those that do not.

 The Question That Changes Everything